Treatment Latin America

 In areas of low transmission, such as Latin America, women may present with symptomatic malaria, manifesting with fever, cerebral malaria, respiratory distress syndrome, premature delivery, or abortion.
 However, many pregnant women will have subclinical infections, which can cause moderate to severe maternal anaemia that is in turn associated with low birthweight infants, adverse effects on lactation, and increased rates of miscarriage and stillbirth.

-This trial was stopped due to the extremely low enrolment numbers due to very low transmission rates in the study site areas.
+This trial was stopped due to the extremely low enrollment numbers due to very low transmission rates in the study site areas.
 This major activity was replaced with a prevention trial in Africa.